-Mrs. Emma Q. Housh is making the Woman at Work very pleasant and entertaining. - Indianapolis Sentinet.
+Mrs. Emma Q. Housh is making the Woman at Work very pleasant and en-tertaining. - Indianapolis Antinel.
 Emma can do more than we have succeeded in doing.
 We have on several occasions found a certain woman at work, and when the last time we found her at work, we tried to make her pleasant and entertaining by making humorous allusions to the flatness of the biscuit, and by telling her of the exceeding lightness of the pie crust that Brown's wife makes.
-She, in the most pleasant and uninteresting way suggested that she wished we would either go and board with Brown's family or fall down the stairs and break our
+She, in the most pleasant and uninteresting way suggested that she wished we would either go and board with Brown's family or fall down the stairs and break our blessed neck .- Texas Siftings.

-A Relic of Guiteau.
+A Relie of Guiteau.